 One of the Best Budget Monitors

-Dell's gaming monitor provides some serious performance for a seriously low price.
-The 24 inch panel is far from the biggest around, but that does allow Dell to pack in support for 2K quality resolution.
-And it won't take a whole lot of time to get things looking the way you want them to.
-There are a number of different gaming presets included, but there are some pretty deep configuration options as well.
-And the performance specifications here really cook.
-That VA display can produce refresh rates over the gaming standard of 120 Hz, and the response rates are similarly impressive.
+Dell's gaming monitor here provides some serious performance for a seriously low price.
+The 27-inch panel is far from the biggest around, but that does allow it to pack in support for a 144Hz refresh rate and 1ms response time.
+And while it only offers a 1080p resolution, it won't take a whole lot of time to get things looking the way you want them to.

 5. Samsung 27″ CRG5 G-SYNC Gaming Monitor